mcneel/developer.rhino3d.com/_guide_topics/opennurbs/getting-started.md

 - *Microsoft Visual Studio 2017*: to build openNURBS and the examples with *Visual Studio 2017*, use the solution *opennurbs_public.sln*.

+To use C++ opennurbs in your Visual Studio project:
 1. Open opennurbs_public.sln in VisualStudio, select the platform and configuration, and rebuild all.
-1. Create your C++ project that will use opennurbs.
-1. In your project's stdafx.h, put the following lines:
+1. In your project's stdafx.h, put the following lines.
+This will include all the header files you need to call C++ opennurbs and automatically link in the correct libraries:
 ```
 // defining OPENNURBS_PUBLIC_INSTALL_DIR enables automatic linking using pragmas
 #define OPENNURBS_PUBLIC_INSTALL_DIR "<MY_INSTALLPATH>"